Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/fhir-resource-app-registration.md

 1. If you have chosen Microsoft Entra ID, register a FHIR Resource Application in your Microsoft Entra ID tenant.
 If you have chosen Azure B2C, register the application in your B2C tenant instead.
     - Go to `App Registrations`
     - Create a new application.
-You can name the App Registration to match your Azure Developer CLI environment name.
-For reference, see step [2.3](../deployment.md/#2-prepare-and-deploy-environment/) where you set the environment name.
+You can name the App Registration to either match your Azure Developer CLI environment name or use a custom name.
-    - If you decide to use a custom name for the App Registration, ensure that it does not include any whitespace.
+        - If you choose a custom name, make sure it does not contain any whitespace.
+        - For reference on the environment name, see step [2.3](../deployment.md/#2-prepare-and-deploy-environment/).
     - Click `Register` (ignore redirect URI).
 1. Inform your Azure Developer CLI environment of this application with:
     ```